jeff5/very-slow-jython/src/site/sphinx/treepython/ref_interp_help.rst

 * recognisably related to your source code and its symbols, and
 * standardised in a way the bytecode is not.

-Otherwise, one would be compelled to start by writing a Python compiler.
+We'll use it to avoid writing a full Python compiler: remember we first want to study *execution* of code.

 Python Compilation Example
 **************************